duckietown/dt-ros2-commons/docs/packages/duckietown_msgs.rst

-ROS Package: duckietown_msgs
+ROS2 Package: duckietown_msgs
 ============================

 .. contents::

-The `duckietown_msgs` package contains all messages that are used for inter-node communication via ROS in Duckietown.
-Each of the Duckietown messages can be found documented below and live in the `dt-ros-commons/packages/duckietown_msgs` directory.
+The `duckietown_msgs` package contains all messages that are used for inter-node communication via ROS2 in Duckietown.
+Each of the Duckietown messages can be found documented below and live in the `dt-ros2-commons/packages/duckietown_msgs` directory.

 Diagnostics